Kjelll/Portfolio/AoE/AoE_doc.md

 Desired impact: Players no longer need to individually cycle through their villagers when they need to reach a specific amount of food asap (Villager, Feudal research, Castle research).

-Here would be a possible UI example, where the resource is shown like a final entry in the list of selected units.
+Here would be a possible UI example, where the resource is shown as the final entry in the list of selected units.

 <img src="/AoE/SumRes/Possible_solution.jpg" alt="possible_solution" width="600"/>